andycroll/andycroll.com/_posts/2013/2013-05-20-tumblr-founder-shares-and-dilution.markdown

 This is unlikely however as the Series E round is likely to have a 2-3x liquidation preference, and potentially the Series D round as well, meaning they get their money back twice or three times before the cash is split amongst the founders.

-So assuming a 3x preference at Series E and a 2x at Series D...
+So assuming a 3x preference at Series E and a 2x at Series D…

 1,100m - 255m (3 x 85) for the 276,250 shares at Series E leaves $845m.